HAWK beacon: Design

-The vehicular signal head has three sections: two horizontally arranged circular red sections over a single circular yellow section centered between the red lights.
+The vehicular signal head consists of three sections: two horizontally arranged circular red sections, over a single circular yellow section centered between the red lights.
 The MUTCD requires at least two HAWK signal faces facing each vehicular approach to the crossing.
 Normal pedestrian signal heads control pedestrian traffic.

 The MUTCD has guidelines for when pedestrian hybrid beacons should be installed.
-The guidelines consider pedestrian and vehicle traffic volumes, vehicle speeds, roadway width, and engineering judgment.
+The guidelines take into account pedestrian and vehicle traffic volumes, vehicle speeds, roadway width, and engineering judgment.